Cuitzeo: The Municipality

 Important landmarks include the Tres Cerritos archeological sites where burial chambers for adults and children have been excavated.
 It was a ceremonial center which dates back to about 600 CE.
 Another site is Manuna Hill, on the northwest shore.
-A number of communities have important churches such as the Chapel of the Child Jesus in the community of Cuamio, the San Juan Bautista Church in Jeruco and the San Agustín Church in San Agustín del Pulque.
+A number of communities have important churches such as the Chapel of the Child Jesus and the Parish of Saint Mark in the community of Cuamio, the San Juan Bautista Church in Jeruco and the San Agustín Church in San Agustín del Pulque.

 Population

 According to the results of the 2020 Population and Housing Census carried out by the Instituto Nacional de Estadística y Geografía (INEGI), The town of Cuitzeo del Porvenir had a total of 10,983 inhabitants until that year; Of this figure, 5,254 were Men and 5,729 were Women.